A case of help when times are tough

 The diagnosis almost ended her will to live.

-But by the time Julie got her first chemo therapy, her friend Sandra had an idea.
-Sandra had been a Global Native for a year by then and had already sent off her son Timothy to Germany for a year, hosting young Thomas from Cologne in his place.
+But by the time Julie got her first chemo therapy, Sandra had an idea.
+She had been a Global Native for a year by then and had already sent off her son Timothy to Germany for a year, hosting young Thomas from Cologne in his place.

 Sandra started to look for families who had some experience with breeding cattle.
 Within ten days she was drinking tea with Bill and Joan, who had just lost their only son to cancer and had consequently sold their own farm.
 They had planned to move to California with their ten year old daughter Jenny.
 Together they visited Julie and got to like each other straight away.